TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/monitoring-how-it-works.md

 ---

 ### Throughput metric.
-Tyk Cloud keeps a counter of the total request/response sizes for traffic transferred through a deployment.
-We then calculate the difference between the throughput usage at the current time less the throughput at last midnight.
-That way, the throughput metrics that is displayed is the throughput for the current day.
+Tyk Cloud counts the total request/response sizes for traffic transferred through a deployment.
+Throughput metrics are displayed for the current day.
+These are calculated as the difference between the throughput usage at the current time and the throughput at last midnight.

 External traffic is subject to billing, while internal traffic is exempt.
 The monitoring service aggregates traffic between different services: